About Class 1, 2 and 3 Growth Types

-Rotation of the jaws shown on the left.
+The rotation of the jaws is shown on the left.
 There is variation in the point of rotation depending on facial growth patterns and tooth contact.
 (Illustration from Bjork A. Facial growth in man, studied with the aid of metallic implants.
 Acta Odontol Scand 1955;13:9-34.)

 Class 2 – Retrognathic

-This classification can be affected by personal preference, and may be preferable in certain but mostly female cases.
+This classification can be affected by personal preference.
+It may be preferable in certain cases.
+These are mostly female cases.
 It can be a relative retrognathia (retrusion) of the mandible.

 There are arguably 12 to 18 combinations of Class II which include:

 - Protrusion of the maxilla (upper jaw) or the maxillary teeth (upper teeth)

 - Retrusion of the mandible (lower jaw) and/or mandibular teeth.A clockwise rotation of the mandible with increased vertical component can create a Class II skeletal arrangement.